 These fats contain compounds linked to reduced obesity, and hence, reduced high blood sugar.

 Not only found in vegetables but also in whole grains, beans, and nuts, fiber plays a great role in hunger levels.

 Although fiber cannot be digested, it is beneficial for gut health.
 This helps aid in the GI and digestive issues that result from Trulicity and may help prevent constipation.
 Fiber also takes up more room in your stomach, which helps to keep you full for a longer amount of time.
 Moreover, most foods high in fiber tend to be low in sugar.

 Trulicity is prescribed to patients who have type 2 diabetes.
 The main goal of this medication is to help patients manage their blood sugar levels.

-Even though this medication aids in blood sugar management, patients should not rely on this medication alone.
+Even though this medication helps to improve blood sugar levels, patients should not rely on it alone.
 They must follow through with lifestyle changes to manage their disease.

-Foods that are higher in calories but provide, comparatively, lower nutritional benefits should be avoided.
+Foods to avoid with Trulicity are those higher in calories, providing relatively low nutritional benefits.
 These foods are mostly processed and packaged and consist mainly of refined ingredients.

 Even within regular meals, the proportion of the foods eaten should be balanced.
 Meals should include protein, whole grains, vegetables, and healthy fats.
 Pairing these things together makes the meal well balanced – this makes it so that the meal has an ideal effect on the body.
-Foods that should be avoided while using Trulicity are also related to diets with Saxenda and Ozempic.
+Foods to avoid with Trulicity are also related to diets with other diabetes medications like Saxenda and Ozempic.

 Patients should have a healthy attitude towards food – categorizing foods into “good” and “bad” or “foods that I can eat” and “foods I cannot eat” tends to reduce the effectiveness of the diet itself.
 Everything should be enjoyed in moderation rather than being completely avoided.